Preworkout for Running: Should You Take It? + Our 5 Top Picks

 A preworkout for running is a type of sports supplement taken before you run or work out, designed to boost your energy and optimize performance during your workout.

-Unlike a specific performance supplement like BCAAs or creatine, “preworkout” is more of an umbrella term for a category of supplement, which can contain lots of different ingredients, vitamins, and minerals.
+Unlike a specific performance supplement like BCAAs or creatine, “preworkout” is more of an umbrella term for a category of supplements that can contain many different ingredients, vitamins, and minerals.

 The specific formulation varies between preworkout supplements, as does the form of the supplement itself.
-For example, there are preworkout drink powders, pre-made drinks, chews, capsules, gels, etc.
+For example, there are preworkout drink powders, pre-made drinks, chews, capsules, gels, among other presentations.

-It typically comes as a powdered supplement that you mix with water.
+It typically comes as a powdered supplement drink mix that you combine with water.

 How Do Preworkouts for Running Work?

-These ingredients are designed to provide a near-immediate boost of energy that can then be sustained over the duration of the workout, unlike a spike and then dip in blood sugar from simple carbohydrates.
+The ingredients in these pre-workout formulas are designed to provide a near-immediate boost of energy that can then be sustained throughout the workout, unlike a spike and then dip in blood sugar from simple carbohydrates.

-They may also work to enhance circulation, stamina, muscle repair, and mental alertness and focus.
+They may also work to enhance circulation, stamina, muscle repair, mental alertness, and focus.

 The following are some of the most common ingredients in a preworkout for running, along with their intended purpose: